Licensing Guides

 Roofing License Requirements in Arizona

 While Arizona doesn’t offer roofing-specific state licensing, the state requires a General Contractor License to perform roofing work.
-Arizona offers two main license classifications, General Commercial Contractor and General Residential Contractor.
+According to the Arizona Registrar of Contractors, it issues separate license classifications for commercial work and residential work, as well as dual licenses that cover both commercial and residential work.
 Candidates can also pursue a Dual license if they perform both types of work or a Speciality Contractor license for certain trades.

 The Arizona Registrar of Contractors (ROC) issues all contractor licenses in the state.